Croatia and Medjugorje Pilgrimage

 Consider making a small investment in a universal adapter, which has several types of plugs in one lightweight, compact unit.
 Most laptops and mobile phone chargers are dual voltage (i.e., they operate equally well on 110 and 220 volts), so require only an adapter.
 These days the same is true of small appliances such as hair dryers.
 Always check labels and manufacturer instructions to be sure.
 Don’t use 110-volt outlets marked “for shavers only” for high-wattage appliances such as hair-dryers.

 Even though Croatia is a part of the European Union, they still use their own currency: the Kuna.
-Likewise, Bosnia and Herzegovina uses the Bosnian Mark
+Likewise, Bosnia and Herzegovina uses the Convertible Mark.
+However, the Euro is widely accepted.

 Passports and Visas